selimon2000/Warman-Competition-Robot/README.md

 Results:
 https://youtu.be/gKZvIWbBYFQ

+## Reflection
 Being the first time I built something from the idea phase to the testing phase and the design phase, there were many things I learned in terms of teamwork which I have applied to my other projects so that I become more successful in my future R&D projects.

 I have also improved my skills technically by doing more similar projects, which expanded my ideation and problem solving ability, and engineering intuition.

+If I was to do this project again I would apply my robot skills and experience to build a 2-link SCARA robot, which could do this under 10 seconds.